snap-stanford/ogb-web/_docs/index.md

 pip install ogb
 ```

 **Important**: Make sure to install the latest version of OGB package (1.0.0 as of March 2020).
+If you have already installed the older version, please upgrade the version and also make sure to **remove the previously-downloaded dataset files**.
+This is because some datasets might be changed since the last version.

 You can check the version by running
 ```python
 import ogb; print(ogb.__version__) # make sure this outputs 1.0.0.
 Otherwise please update your version.
 ```